DataDog/documentation/content/en/synthetics/troubleshooting/_index.md

 ### My browser test results sometimes show `Page crashed` errors

 This could uncover a resource exhaustion issue on your private location workers.
-Make sure your private location containers are provisioned with [sufficient memory resources][101].
+Make sure your private location workers are provisioned with [sufficient memory resources][101].

 ### My tests are sometimes slower to execute

 This could uncover a resource exhaustion issue on your private locations workers.
-Make sure your private location containers are provisioned with [sufficient CPU resources][101].
+Make sure your private location workers are provisioned with [sufficient CPU resources][101].

 ### My browser tests are taking too long to run

 Confirm you are not seeing [out of memory issues][102] with your private location deployments.
-If you have tried scaling your container instances following the [dimensioning guidelines][103] already, reach out to [Datadog Support][104].
+If you have tried scaling your workers instances following the [dimensioning guidelines][103] already, reach out to [Datadog Support][104].

 ### `TIMEOUT` errors appear in API tests executed from my private location